stjudecloud/docs/docs/guides/tools/xenocp.md

 <h4 id="cleansed-bam">Cleansed BAM</h4>

 Cleansed BAM is the major output of XenoCP workflow.
 The mapped reads in this BAM file are of human origin (including reads in tie BAM) and are mapped to the human genome reference sequence.
-Any reads deemed to originate from mouse by XenoCP are set to 'unmapped'.
+Any reads deemed to originate from the contaminant organism by XenoCP are set to 'unmapped'.

 <h4 id="contam-list">Contamination files</h4>